-4.8 Specific risks associated with investment in a guaranteed fund
+4.8 Specific risks associated with investment in the Capital Guaranteed Fund

 Guarantor risk

 Investors are subject to the credit risk of the Guarantor.
 If the Guarantor fails to fulfil its obligation for any reason (such as, its own financial difficulties or closure), investments will not be covered by any guarantee.